Foreign policy of the Franklin D. Roosevelt administration: Late 1941

 In February 1941, Hitler refocused the war against Britain from air operations to naval operations, specifically U-boat (German submarine) raids against convoys headed to Britain.
-In response to these attacks, Churchill requested that the United States provide convoy escorts, but Roosevelt was still reluctant to challenge anti-war sentiment.
+In response, Churchill requested that the United States provide convoy escorts, but Roosevelt was still reluctant to challenge anti-war sentiment.
 In May, German Kriegsmarine submarines sank the SS Robin Moor, an American freighter, but Roosevelt declined to use the incident as a pretext to increase the navy's role in the Atlantic.
-Meanwhile, the Axis Powers experienced success in their campaigns against the Soviet Union, Yugoslavia, Greece, and British forces in North Africa.
+Meanwhile, the Axis Powers had success in their campaigns against the Soviet Union, Yugoslavia, Greece, and British forces in North Africa.

-In August 1941, Roosevelt and Churchill conducted a highly secret meeting in Argentia, Newfoundland.
-This meeting Announced to the world the Atlantic Charter, which conceptually outlined global wartime and postwar goals.
+In August 1941, Roosevelt and Churchill conducted a top-secret meeting in Argentia, Newfoundland.
+This meeting announced to the world the Atlantic Charter, which conceptually outlined global wartime and postwar goals.
 Each leader pledged to support democracy, free trade, and principles of non-aggression.
-Whether or not self-determination applied to the British colonies became a highly controversial debate.
+Whether self-determination applied to the British colonies became highly controversial.

 Naval confrontations escalated in the North Atlantic, as German U-boats tried to sink British ships while avoiding contact with the U.S. Navy.
 American destroyers started hunting and tracking German submarines, passing information to the British Royal Navy, which tried to sink them.
 Roosevelt insisted that American actions were defensive, as isolationists denounced a deceitful plan to go to war.

-On 4 September 1941 an American destroyer the USS Greer (DD-145), which was carrying mail and passengers to Allied-occupied Iceland, tracked a German submarine but did not fire on it.
+On 4 September 1941 an American destroyer, the USS Greer (DD-145), which was carrying mail and passengers to Allied-occupied Iceland, tracked a German submarine but did not fire on it.
 The German U-boat U-652 fired two torpedoes at the Greer, which evaded them.
 Neither warship was damaged.
-In response, Roosevelt announced a new policy in which the U.S. would attack German or Italian ships that entered U.S. naval zones.
-This "shoot on sight" policy effectively declared naval war on Germany and was favored by Americans by a margin of 2-to-1.
-However, this episode did not escalate into all-out war, because both Hitler and Roosevelt were very cautious.
+In response, Roosevelt announced a new policy whereby the U.S. would attack German or Italian ships that entered U.S. naval zones.
+This "shoot on sight" policy effectively declared naval war on Germany and was favored by Americans by a margin of 2 to 1.
+This episode did not escalate into all-out war because both Hitler and Roosevelt were very cautious.
 Hitler needed to devote all his military resources to his invasion of the Soviet Union, and Roosevelt wanted to build up public support for an aggressive policy to control the North Atlantic.
-Roosevelt Sent the military to establish American bases in Greenland and Iceland.
-Seeking to head off a possible German invasion German influence, the Roosevelt administration increased military, commercial, and cultural engagement with Latin America.
+Roosevelt sent the military to establish American bases in Greenland and Iceland.
+Seeking to head off a possible German invasion, the Roosevelt administration increased military, commercial, and cultural engagement with Latin America.

 In October 1941, the USS Kearny, along with other ships, engaged a number of U-boats south of Iceland; the Kearny took fire and lost eleven crewmen.
-Following the attack, Congress amended the Neutrality Act to allow American merchant ships to transport war supplies to Britain, effectively repealing the last provision of the cash and carry policy.
-However, neither the Kearny incident nor an attack on the USS Reuben James changed public opinion as much as Roosevelt hoped they might.
+After the attack, Congress amended the Neutrality Act to allow American merchant ships to transport war supplies to Britain, effectively repealing the last provision of the cash and carry policy.
+But neither the Kearny incident nor an attack on the USS Reuben James changed public opinion as much as Roosevelt hoped they might.